pokssakk/Detect_AI_Generated_Text/README.md

 ## :round_pushpin: Modeling Strategy

 ### ➡️ Base Models:
-The first baseline model used KLUE-RoBERTa (Which you can find and use this model in hugging face).
+The first baseline model used KLUE-RoBERTa (Which you can find and use in hugging face).
 The model with the best performance in STS.
 |Model|STS|TC|
 |------|---|---|
 |mBERT-base|84.66|81.55|